adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 	  };
 	}

 Note there is only one argument.
-This facade uses a smaller part of an API, exposing a simpler method signature creating a lean solution to our problem in the process.
+This facade uses a small part of the API, exposing a simpler method signature creating a lean solution to our problem in the process.
 What about browsers lacking `Object.create`?

-If you want to degrade gracefully, you don't have to do anything.
-If you want to support other browsers you can add a second fork as follows:
+If we want to degrade gracefully, we don't have to do anything.
+If we want to support other browsers add a second fork as follows:

 	// Code credited to David Mark.
 Thanks. var lib = {};